HTV04/funkin-rewritten/README.md

   * This is an issue with LÖVE rather than the game itself.
 * Game does not support 32-bit platforms because the amount of memory it uses.

+# License
+*Friday Night Funkin' Rewritten* is licensed under the terms of the GNU General Public License v3.

+This means that your derivative works (mods, forks, etc.) of FNF Rewritten must be open-source!
+The build methods shown in this README technically make your code open-source anyway, but uploading it to GitHub is advised.

 # Building
 ## Unix-like
 ### LOVE file